Monash-FIT3170/2025W2-All-In-One/spikes/README.md

 # Technology Tutorial Plan
-This tutorial will follow the [Meteorjs 3 + React tutorial](https://docs.meteor.com/tutorials/react/) ...
+This tutorial will follow the [Meteorjs 3 + React tutorial] (https://docs.meteor.com/tutorials/react/) Steps 1,2 and 8 with added features specific to All in One
 ## Table of Contents
 - [Set Up](#set-up)